pyeve/eve-sqlalchemy/docs/tutorial.rst

 With this version of Eve you can use `SQLAlchemy`_ expressions such as: `like`, `in`, `any`, etc. For more examples please check `SQLAlchemy internals`_.

-Using those expresssion is straightforward (you can use them only with dictionary where filter):
+Using those expression is straightforward (you can use them only with dictionary where filter):

 .. code-block:: console